MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/case-management.md

 5. Select **Submit**.

-> [!NOTE]
-> By default, following error appears if you choose a contact that doesn't belong to the selected account while creating a case:
+By default, following error appears if you choose a contact that doesn't belong to the selected account while creating a case:

->
-> *The specified contact doesn't belong to the account selected as the customer.
+*The specified contact doesn't belong to the account selected as the customer.
 Specify a contact that belongs to the selected account, and then try again.*

->
-> You can customize this default error by adding a [Content Snippet](https://docs.microsoft.com/powerapps/maker/portals/configure/customize-content-snippets#edit-snippets) with the *Name* as **cases/unrelatedcontact** and *Value* as your custom error message text.
+You can customize this default error by adding a [Content Snippet](https://docs.microsoft.com/powerapps/maker/portals/configure/customize-content-snippets#edit-snippets) with the *Name* as **cases/unrelatedcontact** and *Value* as your custom error message text.

 ## Add case notes